 • Please review all postings in relation to beach swimming.
 These are posted as precautions.

-• There are no 'swim-only' areas on the Lake Ontario shore.
+• There are no "swim-only" areas along the Lake Ontario shoreline.
 Please do your part to share the water.

 • Keep an eye on the wind.
 It does not take much to push you offshore.

-Water Safety Tips: How to Stay Safe on the Water
+Water Safety Tips: Staying Safe on the Water

 1. Use Inflatable Toys, Kayaks, and Paddle Boards Responsibly